Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Introduction

 The limitations of traditional numerical methods become acute in the context of modern nuclear physics research.
 Next-generation radioactive beam facilities such as FRIB and FAIR are producing data on nuclei far from stability, requiring optical model predictions for systems where experimental constraints are sparse~\cite{Aumann2013,Hebborn_2023}.
 Nuclear astrophysics demands reaction rates for thousands of nuclei across wide energy ranges to model stellar nucleosynthesis~\cite{Arcones2023}.
-Meanwhile, rigorous uncertainty quantification has become essential for nuclear data applications, requiring systematic exploration of high-dimensional parameter spaces through Bayesian inference~\cite{Lovell2021,Catacora2021}.
+Meanwhile, rigorous uncertainty quantification has become essential in nuclear reaction theory, requiring systematic exploration of high-dimensional parameter spaces through both frequentist methods such as parametric bootstrap with $\chi^2$ confidence bands~\cite{Lovell2017,King2018} and Bayesian inference~\cite{King2019,CatacoraRios2019,Lovell2021,Catacora2021}.
+In the related field of nuclear data evaluation, Bayesian Monte-Carlo methods have also been adopted for systematic uncertainty propagation~\cite{Koning2015}.
+Recent developments in uncertainty-quantified global optical potentials, including the KDUQ and CHUQ potentials by Pruitt \etal~\cite{Pruitt2023} and the WLM potential by Whitehead, Lim, and Holt~\cite{Whitehead2021}, underscore the need for efficient emulators that can evaluate millions of parameter samples.
+Reduced-order emulators meet this need by projecting the high-fidelity solver onto a small subspace spanned by precomputed solutions: eigenvector continuation~\cite{Frame2018,Furnstahl2020}, the reduced-basis method~\cite{Drischler2023}, and their applications to scattering and coupled-channels reactions, including ROSE~\cite{Odell2024}, wave-function-based coupled-channels emulation~\cite{CatacoraRios2026}, a complex-scaling-based scattering emulator~\cite{LiuJunzhe2024}, and a continuum-discretized coupled-channels emulator~\cite{LeiRBM2026}, all reach high accuracy (often at or below the 0.1\% level) but construct a problem-specific basis that must be rebuilt for each new system.
+The present work takes a complementary, non-intrusive route: rather than projecting onto per-problem snapshots, a single neural network is trained once and then generalizes across nuclei, energies, and partial waves, trading some accuracy for breadth of applicability.
 These developments call for solvers that are not merely fast, but \emph{differentiable}, enabling gradients of observables with respect to potential parameters to be computed efficiently through automatic differentiation.